 2. Join the Ontario Hawking Club (OHC)

 Falconers use birds of prey to hunt and by joining the OHC you will have the opportunity to meet falconers who are experienced in the sport and who have hunting expertise.
-We encourage new members to come out to Club events and spend some time hunting with falconers before they go any further.
+We encourage new members to come out to Club events and spend some time hunting with falconers before they invest in a bird or facilities.
 This is the best opportunity to decide if this sport is really what you thought it was going to be before you spend a lot of time and money.

 The club has prepared Apprenticeship Guide as a reference and to answer basic questions.